vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_3/mesh_buffers.md

     AllocatedBuffer vertexBuffer;
     VkDeviceAddress vertexBufferAddress;
 };

+// push constants for our mesh object draws struct GPUDrawPushConstants {
+    glm::mat4 worldMatrix;
+    VkDeviceAddress vertexBuffer;
+};
 ```

 We need a vertex format, so lets use this one. when creating a vertex format its very important to compact the data as much as possible, but for the current stage of the tutorial it wont matter.
 We will optimize this vertex format later.
 The reason the uv parameters are interleaved is due to alignement limitations on GPUs.
 We want this structure to match the shader version so interleaving it like this improves it.

 We store our mesh data into a GPUMeshBuffers struct, which will contain the allocated buffer for both indices and vertices, plus the buffer device adress for the vertices.

+We will create a struct for the push-constants we want to draw the mesh, it will contain the transform matrix for the object, and the device adress for the mesh buffer.

 Now we need a function to create those buffers and fill them on the gpu.